Laser hair removal is a medical procedure that uses a concentrated beam of light (laser) to remove unwanted hair.

 - Skin irritation.
 Temporary discomfort, redness and swelling are possible after laser hair removal.
 Any signs and symptoms typically disappear within several hours.

 - Pigment changes.
 Laser hair removal might darken or lighten the affected skin, usually temporarily.
-Skin lightening primarily affects those who have darker skin, especially if an incorrect laser is used at an incorrect setting.
+Skin lightening primarily affects those who don't avoid sun exposure before or after treatment and those who have darker skin.

-Laser hair removal isn't recommended for the eyelid or surrounding area, due to the possibility of severe eye injury.
+Laser hair removal isn't recommended for eyelids, eyebrows or surrounding areas, due to the possibility of severe eye injury.

 How you prepare

-- Review your medical history, including medication use
+- Review your medical history, including medication use, history of skin disorders or scarring, and past hair removal procedures

 - Discuss risks, benefits and expectations, including what laser hair removal can and can't do for you